Health & Wellness

 Milk chocolate: Less theobromine, and less dangerous, but still to be avoided.

-White chocolate: Contains no theobromine, so is unlikely to poison dogs.
-However, any “chocolate” bar tends to contain loads of fat and sugar and is therefore never a good option for dogs (white chocolate should also be avoided because… really, why?).
+White chocolate: Contains no theobromine, and thus unlikely to poison dogs.
+However, any “chocolate” bar tends to contain loads of fat and sugar, and is therefore never a good option for dogs.

-To put all of this in terms of everyday chocolate products you might have on hand, a name-brand, full-sized (1.55 oz)., milk-chocolate bar has about 64mg of theobromine.
+To put all of this in terms of everyday chocolate products you might have on hand, a name-brand, full-size (1.55 oz), milk-chocolate bar has about 64mg of theobromine.

 Toxic doses of theobromine have been reported as low as 20mg per kilogram of a dog’s body weight (1 kg is about 2.2 pounds).
 A dose this size is likely to cause agitation, hyperactivity, and gastrointestinal symptoms.